msrasys/nnscaler/README.md

 # MagicCube

-AI System Compiler to compile a semantic (single-device) model to distributed model using policies specified by System Expert.
+AI System Compiler to map a semantic (single-device) model into distributed execution using policies specified by System Expert.

+## Prerequisite

+* Python >= 3.7
+* PyTorch >= 1.9

 ## Install